onyxwizard/learn-tech/Java/src/dsa/Foundations/README.md

 > 🍔 **Problem 3**: Multiply two n×n matrices.
 > → Time?
 Why is it O(n³)?
 Can you do better?

-Want me to:
-- Turn this into a visual cheat sheet?
-- Show how to calculate Big O for nested loops?
-- Map this to LeetCode problems (e.g., “Two Sum”, “Binary Search”)?

 Just say the word — we’ll keep building! 🛠️

 ---